Australia's women footballers get equal pay in landmark deal

 The men's team will still be able to earn more overall in prize money, however, as the World Cup rewards are much higher for the men's game.
 The total prize pool for the 2018 men's World Cup stood at $400 million, while the 2019 Women's World Cup in France was about $30 million.

-The deal also includes reviewing the FFA's parental leave policy, to ensure women playing for national team are supported during pregnancy and on their return.
+The deal also includes reviewing the FFA's parental leave policy, to ensure women playing for the national team are supported during pregnancy and on their return.

 Midfielder for the Matildas Elise Kellond-Knight said at a press conference announcing the deal Wednesday, "As a female footballer it's what we've always dreamed of.
 We always wanted to be treated equally."